 Annual Report on Monitoring

-Proposed implementing entity: Department of Ecology, with support from Kitsap Public Utility District, Squaxin Island Tribe, and any other jurisdictions collecting flow data under an approved Quality Assurance Project Plan.
+Proposed implementing entity: Ecology, with support from Kitsap Public Utility District (KPUD), Squaxin Island Tribe, and any other jurisdictions collecting flow data under an approved Quality Assurance Project Plan.

-Recommendation: Annually compile monitoring data on the status of water resources and water quality in the basin over the past year that has been collected by Ecology or provided by Partner jurisdictions.
+Recommendation: Compile annual monitoring data on the status of water resources and water quality in the basin over the past year, collected by Ecology or provided by partner jurisdictions.
 Partner jurisdictions are encouraged to provide relevant data to Ecology for inclusion.
 Monitoring of streamflows, groundwater, precipitation and drought conditions, water usage, and water supply could be included.
-This information should be provided to the WRIA 15 Committee or a new implementation group if established.
+This information should be provided to the WRIA 15 Committee or a new implementation group, if established.